consistent-milk12/docs-md/generated_docs/miette/protocol/index.md

 - `fn code<'a>(self: &'a Self) -> Option<Box<dyn Display>>`

-  Unique diagnostic code that can be used to look up more information
+  Unique diagnostic code that can be used to look up more information about this `Diagnostic`.
+Ideally also globally unique, and documented in the toplevel crate's documentation for easy searching.
+Rust path format (`foo::bar::baz`) is recommended, but more classic codes like `E0123` or enums will work just fine.

 - `fn severity(&self) -> Option<Severity>`

   Diagnostic severity.
-This may be used by
+This may be used by [`ReportHandler`](crate::ReportHandler)s to change the display format of this diagnostic.

+  If `None`, reporters should treat this as [`Severity::Error`](../index.md).

 - `fn help<'a>(self: &'a Self) -> Option<Box<dyn Display>>`

   Additional help text related to this `Diagnostic`.
-Do you have any
+Do you have any advice for the poor soul who's just run into this issue?

 - `fn url<'a>(self: &'a Self) -> Option<Box<dyn Display>>`

-  URL to visit for a more detailed explanation/help about this
+  URL to visit for a more detailed explanation/help about this `Diagnostic`.

 - `fn source_code(&self) -> Option<&dyn SourceCode>`